-B. Standard First Aid and Level C CPR
+B. Standard First Aid and Level C/HCP CPR

-It is mandatory that all students be able to perform Standard First Aid and Level C CPR.
+It is mandatory that all students be able to perform Standard First Aid and Level C/HCP CPR.
 To meet this requirement all students must submit:

-- i) prior to experiential placements in Year 1 of the program, evidence of currently valid certification or re-certification and, - ii) prior to experiential placements in Year 2 of the program, evidence of valid certification and, - iii) prior to experiential placements in Year 4 of the program, evidence of recertification that is valid to the end of Year 4.
+- i) prior to experiential placements in Year 1 of the program, evidence of currently valid certification or re-certification and, - ii) prior to experiential placements in Year 2 of the program, evidence of valid certification or recertification and, - iii) prior to experiential placements in Year 4 of the program, evidence of recertification that is valid to the end of Year 4.
 Students are held individually accountable for submission of required documentation.

 Students must not let their CPR/First Aid certification expire during the duration of the entire EPE summer or APPE year.
-All certifications must be valid for Year 1 and 2 until September 1, 2018.
-All APPE students (Year 4) should have valid certification until May 4, 2018.
+All certifications must be valid for Year 1 and 2 until August 30, 2019.
+All APPE students (Year 4) should have valid certification until May 3, 2019.